Language selection

 The $5.3 billion climate finance program will make its URC funding decisions in line with The Paris Agreement and Canada’s Feminist International Assistance Policy, as well as the OECD DAC Blended Finance Principles.
 The program will use URCs as an innovative finance tool for initiatives that prioritize and demonstrate the following:

-All eligibility criteria must be met in order to be considered eligible for funding under the climate finance program.
+To be considered eligible for funding under the climate finance program, all eligibility criteria must be met.

 How to submit a proposal